-You can always email us and ask.
+You can always email us and ask about a specific poster.
 Occasionally we have slightly dented or scuffed copies of long-sold out posters, which, we typically reserve for in-person sales at a discount.
 Every now and then we receive back a few copies of a sold out poster from a gallery show or consignment shop too.
 Typically however, if a limited edition rock poster is sold out?
 It’s gone, son.
 Sorry!
 That’s the nature of limited editions.
-Since we work with bands on their posters, all of the details like edition sizes have been pre-determined with them and we can’t (and don’t) just print a few more.
+Since we work with the bands on their posters, all of the details like edition sizes have been pre-determined with them and we can’t (and don’t) just print a few more.

 That art print love is sold out!
 Now what?

 Email and inquire about it!
 Sometimes, (not always) when we super like an art print after it’s sold out, we will print another edition.
 If there seems to be a demand for a certain art print, you can bet that will move it to the top of the print queue.
 So let us know!